 Know and understand that an electron microscope has much higher magnification and resolving power than a light microscope.
 This means that it can be used to study cells in much finer detail.
 This has enabled biologists to see and understand many more sub-cellular structures.

 With light microscopes you can see individual cells and large subcellular structures like the nucleus.
-With electron microscopes, using a beam of electrons instead of a beam of light, you gain a much higher resolution seeing much smaller objects e.g. the structures of mitochondria, chloroplasts, ribosomes and plasmids.
+With electron microscopes, using a beam of electrons instead of a beam of light, you gain a much higher resolution seeing much smaller objects e.g. the detailed structures of mitochondria, chloroplasts, ribosomes and plasmids.

 Know that bacteria multiply by simple cell division (binary fission) as often as once every 20 minutes if they have enough nutrients and at a suitable temperature.
 Bacteria can be grown in a nutrient broth solution or as colonies on an agar gel plate.
 Uncontaminated cultures of microorganisms are required for investigating the action of disinfectants and antibiotics.

 You should be able to describe how to prepare an uncontaminated culture using aseptic technique